Cloudflare Workers Guide: Master Serverless Edge Computing

 Workers run on Cloudflare's edge servers located in over 200 cities worldwide.
-When a request comes in, it's routed to the nearest edge server where your Worker executes, eliminating the round trip to origin servers.
+When a request comes in, it's routed to the nearest edge server where your Worker executes, eliminating the round trip to origin servers and dramatically reducing latency for users globally.
+This edge computing architecture is ideal for developers building serverless applications that must respond instantly.

 1. Request